Meet the NERVLAB team!

 Graduate Research Student (PhD)

 Aquilina Kazzi is a PhD candidate in the NERVLAB team, and her PhD focuses on characterising the cellular footprint of human endogenous retroviruses associated with Motor Neuron Disease.
 Aquilina completed a Bachelor of Medical Science specialising in biomedical science at the University of Western Sydney and went on to complete a Master of Medical biotechnology at the University of Wollongong where she completed a SCIP902 research project that focused on establishing ALFA-tagged expression model of HERV-K polyproteins.
-During the SCIP902 research project she developed skills in InFusion cloning, including designing expression plasmids, DNA amplification (PCR) and purification, bacterial DNA propagation, sequence analysis, agarose gel electrophoresis and has also attained skills in mammalian cell culture.
+During this project she developed skills in mammalian cell culture, molecular cloning and protein purification.

 Annaliese Cox

-Annaliese Cox is interning at Molecular Horizons, University of Wollongong, where she's engaged in NERVLAB's groundbreaking research on endogenous retroviruses and their impact on human neurobiology.
+Annaliese Cox completed an internship with the NERVLAB team, where she contributed to our fundamental research on endogenous retroviruses and their impact on human neurobiology.
 Annaliese completed her Bachelor of Laws/Bachelor of Science (Cell and Molecular Biology) in 2023 with Distinction.
 Annaliese's academic success has been recognised by her position on the Golden Key International Honours Society for being amongst the top 15% of students globally.
 Her project involves developing novel cell models to decouple the transcription and translation of endogenous retrovirus proteins and their mRNA.
 Motivated by a genuine curiosity for science and a desire to inspire future generations, Annaliese's internship journey is driven by her passion for bridging the gap between research and education.
-Annaliese is currently completing a Master of Teaching (Secondary Science) and hopes this experience will enrich her own personal lab experience, and also the experience of her future students in STEM.
+Annaliese recently completed her Master of Teaching (Secondary Science) and is confident her time with NERVLAB enriched her own personal lab experience, and will provide essential contect for her future STEM students.

 Dylan Norris